 For the third tensioning protocol, the suture's ends were cut and a half hitch was applied to the first cerclage.
-The hitching suture tail was loaded into the FiberTape® cerclage tensioner and tensioned up to the 30 mark, while holding the other suture tail aside.
+The hitching suture tail was loaded into the FiberTape cerclage tensioner and tensioned up to the 30 mark, while holding the other suture tail aside.
 One successive and two alternating half hitches were applied.
 The procedure was repeated for the second cerclage suture.
 The loads acting on the bone block were recorded during tensioning.
 The maximum load during tensioning and the load retained after the last tensioning (initial fixation after tensioning) were evaluated as depicted in Figure 2.

-The groups were tested for equal variances and normality using the Brown-Forsythe and Shapiro-Wilk tests, respectively.
-To analyze the effect of the tensioning protocol on the maximum load during tensioning and the load retained after tensioning, a test was performed, followed by a Tukey/Steel Dwass post-hoc test (depending on the normality of the data).
-Statistical analysis was performed using JMP and statistically significant difference determined for $P \leq .05$
+All 3 groups were tested for equal variances and normality using the Brown-Forsythe and Shapiro-Wilk tests, respectively.
+To analyze the effect of the tensioning protocol on the maximum load during tensioning and the load retained after tensioning, a test was performed, followed by a Tukey/Steel-Dwass post hoc test (depending on the normality of the data).
+Statistical analysis was performed using JMP (Version 15, SAS Institute).
+P values \leq .05 were considered statistically significant.